kangash/SQL/README.md

 # SQL

-This repository contains examples of my SQL queries.
+This repository contains examples of my SQL queries. <br>

-You will find a description of the query and the SQL query inside the sql files.
+You will find descriptions and SQL queries inside the sql files.

 ## File 1